wendydiwang/hw1/digital instrument with UI/prototype.md

 You can recombine the different movements/ within different instruments effect to create a new song or symphony with your free hands.
 The process just like we playing music, or conducting an orchestra.

+Those 4 sensors could call music movements each time when your hands active in a certain distance.
+It will give more than 140,000 combinations of music
 ![img_8580](https://cloud.githubusercontent.com/assets/22774491/25799900/d78a8f10-339b-11e7-84d8-5e8787ab14b8.JPG)

+Those floating dots will be active in 2.8 meters, music will be active in 60 cm.
+This is designed to make people get attractive by the visual effect first.
+Then when they come very closer to the device, it will start to have sound.
+Otherwise, it could be influenced by the environment too much, the effect of the music that we're making will be less clean and beautiful.

 ![img_0897](https://cloud.githubusercontent.com/assets/22774491/25799818/6f56268e-339b-11e7-9de5-27280aa026b0.JPG)

 ![img_8580](https://cloud.githubusercontent.com/assets/22774491/25799900/d78a8f10-339b-11e7-84d8-5e8787ab14b8.JPG)

 # Circuit diagram